 3. Bring the outdoors in

-Bathroom plants are an easy way to make a bathroom feel fresher.
+Bathroom plant ideas are an easy way to make a bathroom feel instantly fresher.
 Plants add a rustic, natural quality to any space, and can go a long way to softening the harsh light and angles found in many bathrooms.

 You can get plenty of small plants for under £50.
 The more plants, the better.
 Plants that thrive in humid, damp conditions, like bamboo and aloe vera, are a good place to start.
 Air plants - which take moisture from the air - are a no-brainer in bathrooms too.